kcopela8/kcopela8/README.md

 - 💞️ I’m looking to collaborate on art stuff tbh.
 - 📫 How to reach me: find me on Palia as "Dicey Kidd" lmao.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have a twin brother who does coding for his job.
-Another fun fact is this was the username I was given for my college email.
+We'll see if I learn enough to make something.

 <!---
 kcopela8/kcopela8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.